pwitkiewicz/file-indexer/README.md

 ### Reindexing
 If the parameter `t` s present, the program starts a thread that runs indexing process when the index is older than `t` seconds.
 A time is counted from either last re-indexing on timeout or a manual re-index whichever is later.
 If the index was read from a file the last indexing time is set to the file modification time (this may trigger an immediate re-indexing after reading an old file).

+## Implementation

+To implement all of the features my program has I used:
++ `pthread` – a POSIX thread library for the concurrent indexing
++ `mmap` – used to read and save indexing results to a file
++ `ftw` – library used to index the files